Nuclear missile base now popular tour

 After visiting this site, it is a little bit realer to all of us.

 Visiting Everglades National Park for the Nike base tour

 If you are planning a visit to the park, it’s good to call or check the schedule of tours on the park’s website.
 You don’t need reservations for the Nike tour; just meet at the Daniel Beard Center, a few miles down the road that takes you to Royal Palm.

 There are no bathrooms at the Nike base, so a quick stop at the visitor center is a good idea.
 Pick up a map too.

 Be aware: Admission has been increased at Everglades National Park and is now $25 per car, with a pass good for seven days.
 (As soon as you turn 62, get a senior pass.
-For $10, it offers lifetime admission.
+For $80, it offers lifetime admission to national parks.
 Also: Take advantage of these free days in national parks.)

 Here’s Florida Rambler’s guide to visiting Everglades National Park, complete with insider tips on best walks and side trips.

 Here’s the history of Nike base from National Park Service.

 - Camping in the Everglades

 - Shark Valley area of Everglades National Park